GSA/search-gov-website/admin-center/display/display-overview.md

 Type over the text in the Name field to edit a facet's display name.
 Keep each name short (15 or fewer characters) and consistent with the content you're searching.
 Click on the hyperlink in the Source field to update the facet's source content.
 Hover over the icon with three horizontal lines on the left to change the order.

 **More.** We show up to four facets above your search box.
 If you turn on the display of more than four facets, you'll see them listed under a 'More' dropdown menu.
-Email us at <search@support.digitalgov.gov> if you'd like to use a custom label instead of the default 'More'.
+Email us at <search@gsa.gov> if you'd like to use a custom label instead of the default 'More'.

 ## Modules